-C-x C-e This one is perhaps less useful for a beginner, but if you remember it, it will make developing longer commands (often the precursor to a script) much easier.
+This one is perhaps less useful for a beginner, but if you remember it, it will make developing longer commands (often the precursor to a script) much easier.
 This keystroke sequence will open your current command in your preferred editor (which can be set using the EDITOR environment variable, which by default on Ubuntu is nano).

-- 1. You must have put your name on your labbook by now. - 2.
-You must consult the manual pages for sudo(8) and sudo\root(8) (only available on Ubuntu systems) to answer these questions. - List briefly the advantages and disadvantages of using sudo as set up on Ubuntu, and of leaving the root account disabled.
-Be prepared to answer questions about this at marking-time, to ensure you understand what is being said in the documentation. - 3.
-You will need screenshots:- - (a) of VirtualBox Preferences showing that your Virtual Machines are using the "My Virtual Machines" share (/Volumes/myvms/). - (b) of the contents of /Volumes/myvms/, just to double-check that that everything is being stored correctly on the network. - (c) showing the "Resources" and "My Virtual Machines" shares added to your Login Items. - (d) showing the client machine running, logged in as the 'mal' user; - (e) and showing the main VirtualBox window that you have suspended your client machine (the status should show as "Saved"). - 4.
+1. You must consult the manual pages for sudo(8) and sudo\root(8) (only available on Ubuntu systems) to answer these questions.

+List briefly the advantages and disadvantages of using sudo as set up on Ubuntu, and of leaving the root account disabled.
+Be prepared to answer questions about this at marking-time, to ensure you understand what is being said in the documentation.

+- 2. You will need screenshots:- - 1. of VirtualBox Preferences showing that your Virtual Machines are using the "My Virtual Machines" share (/Volumes/myvms/). - 2. of the contents of /Volumes/myvms/, just to double-check that that everything is being stored correctly on the network. - 3. showing the "Resources" and "My Virtual Machines" shares added to your Login Items. - 4. showing the client machine running, logged in as the 'mal' user; - 5. and showing the main VirtualBox window that you have suspended your client machine (the status should show as "Saved"). - 3.
 List five major points of the "How To Ask Questions the Smart Way" that might be of particular relevance to a system administrator asking for help. (note that most are relevant, I just want to see that you've actually read the document)